Ever wondered how you always end up getting the most relatable reels EVER? Well, that's just Meta’s algorithm at play.

 3. CBO over ABO

-Why: CBO or Campaign Budget Optimization (now known as Advantage+ Campaigns) are created to automate the best performing ad sets.
-Whereas, ABO or Ad Budget Optimization is essentially setting budgets at the ad set level – which seemingly looks like you have more control in the short term.
+Why: CBO or Campaign Budget Optimization (now known as Advantage+ Campaigns)campaigns are created to automate the best-performing ad sets.
+Whereas, ABO or Ad Budget Optimization is essentially setting budgets at the ad set level – which gives you more control over spending in the short term.

 What difference does it make?
 Well, CBO automatically uplifts the winning creatives/targeting – while ABO is you doing exactly that, by yourself.

-How to use CBO for creating high-performing eCommerce Facebook ads?
+How to create a high-performing eCommerce Facebook ad account structure?

-✅ Turn on CBO (or Advantage+ Shopping Campaign) for maximizing the best performing creatives
+✅ Turn on CBO (or Advantage+ Shopping Campaign) to maximize your best-performing creatives

-This lets your ads perform without much intrusions – and a much higher budget – all while scaling your best performing creatives – here’s an ad account structure we really like:
+This lets your ads perform without much intrusion – and a much higher budget – all while scaling your best-performing creatives – here’s an ad account structure we really like:

-✅ Use ABO if you have lower per day spends – and to find best performing creatives
+✅ Use ABO if you have lower per day spends – in order to find the best-performing creatives

-ABO also lets you get more granular data, and this is great if you’re just starting out, or running existing campaigns – you can also experiment with ad creatives and targeting, to your own choosing.
+ABO also lets you get more granular data – which is great if you’re just starting, or running existing campaigns – you can also experiment with ad creatives and targeting, to your own choosing.

 ✅ Duplicate ads – this way you get things done faster